chobie/php-protocolbuffers/ext/README.md

 Requirements
 ------------

-Message class have to implement `array getProto()` static method and returns array have to be...
+Message class have to implement `array getDescriptor()` static method and returns array have to be...

 ````
 array(